Blue Springs R-IV School District: History

-The first brick schoolhouse was razed in 1924 after the 1923 opening of a larger new two-story brick schoolhouse.
-This brick school house was built adjacent to the old brick school house.
-This new school was simply called the Blue Springs School.
+In 1923 a larger new two-story brick schoolhouse was built.
+This brick school house was built adjacent to the old 1905 brick school house.
+The 1905 brick schoolhouse was then razed.
+The new school was simply called the Blue Springs School.
 All students of the Blue Springs School District attended first through twelfth grades at this school until 1951.
 The last graduating class from this school was the class of 1955.
-The school remained in use by the district until the 1990s and was later renamed Hansel Lowe School.
-It was eventually no longer used by the district and was sold to Timothy Lutheran Church.
-Timothy Lutheran Church used it as a school until they also built a new school.
-Today the school building is used as a private residence.
+The school remained in use by the district and was later renamed Hansel Lowe School.
+It was eventually no longer used by the district and was sold to Timothy Lutheran Church in the late 1990s.
+Timothy Lutheran Church used it as a private school until they also built a new school.
+Today the school building is still standing but used as a private residence.

 A practice of consolidating smaller school districts to eliminate one room school houses to better serve students was being completed across the state of Missouri.
 This happened in Blue Springs in 1949.
-That year an election was held and 10 one room school houses or smaller school districts joined Blue Springs 'city' Public School District to become the Reorganized Blue Springs Missouri R-IV School District.
+That year an election was held and 10 one room school houses or smaller school districts joined Blue Springs Public School District to become the Reorganized Blue Springs R-IV School District.
 The schools consolidated were as follows: Pleasant Grove, Eureka, Sunny Vale, Williams, Fairview, Old Blue Springs, Sunny Side, Delta, Baird and Moreland.

+All of the one room school houses were closed after the 1950–1951 school year.
+Those students then attended school in Blue Springs.
+In 1951 the Blue Springs Elementary School opened its doors.
+Which is today known as Thomas Ultican Elementary School.
+This was the first designed elementary only building in district history.

-The population growth of the City of Blue Springs increased the need for space for students.
-In 1951, Thomas Ulitcan Elementary School opened as the first designated elementary school in the district.
-In 1955 the current freshman center on Vesper St. was completed as Blue Springs High School.
-This was the district's first high school.
+The population growth of the district continued to increase and so did the need for space for new students.
+In 1955 the first Blue Springs High School only building was built on Vesper Street.
 The first graduating class of the new high school was the class of 1956.

 Franklin Smith Elementary School named for the founder of Blue Springs, opened its doors in 1967, as the second Elementary School in the district.

-The current Blue Springs High School opened its doors to students in 1971.
+The current Blue Springs High School on Ashton Dr. opened its doors to students in 1971.
+In 1971 the original Blue Springs High School on Vesper became the Junior High School.
+It eventually became the Blue Springs Freshman Center.
+This building was raised in 2024 to make room for the Blue Springs School District's new Career Innovation Center, "C.I.C."

-Since that time the district has continued to have rapid growth and has grown to have 13 elementary schools, 4 middle schools, 1 freshman center, 2 high schools, 1 alternative high school and a special education center.
+Since that time the district has continued to have rapid growth and has grown to have 13 elementary schools, 4 middle schools, 2 high schools, 1 alternative education center (containing middle, high, GED programs), an early childhood/special education center, and a career innovation center.